 Financial instruments, which potentially subject the Company to concentrations of credit risk, consist principally of cash, cash equivalents, short-term investments and accounts receivable.
-One customer represented 100% of revenue during the year ended December 31, 2023.
+One customer represented 63% of revenue and another customer represented 37% of the Company's revenue during the year ended December 31, 2024.
+During the year ended December 31, 2023, 100% of our revenue was from one customer.

 At times, the amounts on deposit at the financial institution exceed the federally insured limits.
 Management believes that the financial institution which holds the Company's cash is financially sound and, accordingly, that minimal credit risk exists.
-As of December 31, 2023 and 2022, the Company's cash balances were in excess of insured limits maintained at the financial institution.
+As of December 31, 2024 and 2023, the Company's cash balances were in excess of insured limits maintained at the financial institution.